Blonde Cobra

+Plot

-The film captures Smith wearing dresses and makeup, playing with dolls, and smoking marijuana.
+The film captures Jack Smith wearing dresses and makeup, playing with dolls, and smoking marijuana.
 Paul Arthur writes that the film contains "dizzying quasi-autobiographical rants" which spin on sadism, and that like Jacobs' Little Stabs at Happiness, it contains "languid improvisations studded with the bare bones of narrative incident or, more accurately, its collapse".
 The film contains Smith droning and singing and wildly cooing and cackling in parts of the film.
 The "lonely little boy" episode about a little boy living in a large house with 10 rooms has been cited as being "potentially repugnant to many viewers" because of its exploration of sadism against children and childhood sexuality.
 In this episode the narrator confesses to have "blown up the penis" of a 7-year-old boy with a match.

 The film contains numerous other elements which were shocking at the time of release such as references to necrophilia, the use of the word "cunt", the confession of a nun (impersonated in a posh high-pitched voice by Smith) to lesbianism, the holding of a giant would-be dildo, and a portrayal of transvestites.
 The film features quotes such as "Why shave when I can't think of a reason for living" and "life is a sad business", quoting Greta Garbo.
 "Let's Call the Whole Thing Off" is then played, described as a "burlesque rendering" of Robert Siodmak's 1944 film Cobra Woman.
-The last scene captures Smith stabbing a man in the chest.
+In another explicit scene, Smith shows his bared buttocks to the camera with a butcher knife handle placed to appear to be protruding from his stabbed anus while he bellows in voice-over: "Sex is a pain in the ass.
+Sex IS a pain in the ass."
 Hilary Radner and Moya Luckett consider the film to be a camp portrayal of Rose Hobart.

+The film ends with Smith chanting: "A mother's wisdom had dragged me down to this! a crummy loft! a life of futility! hunger! despair!"
+He then puts a toy gun to his head, with the image of a graveyard in the background; he collapses to the floor with a title card behind that says "Fin".
+As the film runs out, Smith is heard wailing: "What went wrong?
+What went wrong?
+What went wrong?", which presumably refers both to his surviving of a suicide attempt, and the end of the film.